Sherwin Williams Tinsmith: LRV, Undertones and a Little More

 - It can even handle a warm white like Sherwin Williams Pure White

-Is Tinsmith a good colour for the exterior of my home?
+Is this a good color for the exterior of a home?

 Tinsmith is definitely a good option for the exterior of a home, as long as your roof, brick, stone and other exterior features can SUPPORT a gray with a blue undertone!

-What Benjamin Moore paint colours are the same as or similar to Tinsmith?
+What Benjamin Moore paint colors are the same as or similar to Tinsmith?

-Every colour has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out colours with a SIMILAR approach, such as…
+Every color has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out colors with a SIMILAR approach, such as…

 - Benjamin Moore Stonington Gray

-BTW, if you’re thinking of colour matching between brands (ie: getting BM to make an SW paint colour), you might want to read THIS first.
+BTW, if you’re thinking of color matching between brands, PLEASE read THIS first.

-What type of paint colours look good with Tinsmith?
+What type of paint colors look good with Tinsmith?

-Tinsmith is actually reasonable flexible, due in part to its more simple undertone and wink more depth.
-You can partner it with some colours like…
+Tinsmith is actually reasonable flexible, due in part to its more simple undertone and slightly lower value.
+You can partner it with some colors like…

-- Light gray paint colours with a similar undertone profile
+- light gray paint colors with a similar undertone profile

 And much more!